 Jumbo frames are commonly used in 10 Gbit/s networks.
-According to ??, even many gigabit network interface card support jumbo frames.
+According to [63], even many gigabit network interface card support jumbo frames.
 However according to emails on the private NetPFGA mailing list, the NetFPGA only supports 1500 byte frames at the moment and additional work is required to implement support for bigger frames.

-Our P4 source code required contains Xilinx annotations that define the maximum packet size in bits.
-We observed two different errors on the output packet, if the incoming packets exceeds the specified size:
+Our P4 source code requires to contains Xilinx annotations that define the maximum packet size in bits.
+We observed two different errors on the output packet, if the incoming packets exceed the maximum packet size:

-- The output packet is longer then the original packet. - The output packet is corrupted.
+- The output packet is longer than the original packet. - The output packet is corrupted.

-While most of the P4 language is supported on the netpfga, some key techniques are missing or not supported.
+While most of the P4 language is supported on the NetFPGA, some key techniques are currently missing or not supported.